 How Call in Studio Works / FAQ

-Using SMS Queue: How Can I Get More Callers to My Show?
+Using SMS Queue: How Can I Get More Callers to My Show or Meeting?

-Shows with a large following generally do not have trouble getting callers to their shows.
-Recording or broadcasting your show at a regular time can let listeners know when to call in, or posting a call-in number on social media when you're taking calls — as long as you have a sizable audience — can generate the call volume necessary to perform your call-in show.
-But what about shows that may have a modest following, but not the volume necessary to generate enough call-ins?
-Or want to record a show at irregular intervals or times?
+Shows/Meeting with a large following generally do not have trouble getting callers to in.
+Recording or broadcasting at a regular or scheduld time can let listeners know when to call in, or posting a call-in number on social media when you're taking calls — as long as you have a sizable audience — can generate the call volume necessary to generate calls.
+But what about shows/meetings that may have a modest following, but not the volume necessary to generate enough call-ins?
+Or want to record a show/meeting at irregular intervals or times?

-SMS Queue allows you notify potential callers that you're taking live calls when you start your show, inviting them to call in and allowing you to generate the call volume you need.
+SMS Queue allows you notify potential callers that you're taking live calls when you start your show or meeting, inviting them to call in and allowing you to generate the call volume you desire.

-When you have numbers queued for notification and you go to start your show, the Start Show screen will display this information and you can select notify your current queue (or Skip for this show session).
+When you have numbers queued for notification and you go to start your session, the Start Show/Meeting screen will display this information and you can select notify your current queue (or Skip for this session).
 See:

-Starting your show will notify all numbers in your queue that you are now accepting calls:
+Starting your session will notify all numbers in your queue that you are now accepting calls:

-When callers dial into your show, their SMS message(s) will be displayed with the call:
+When callers dial in, their SMS message(s) will be displayed with the call:

-Finally, when you end your show, you will be given the option to clear your queue, or remove numbers who only called in during your show session (or only called in and made it ‘on air’ with the Host).
+Finally, when you end your session, you will be given the option to clear your queue, or remove numbers who only called in during the session (or only called in and made it ‘on air’ with the Host).
 See:

 What is Mix-Minus, and Does My Mixer Board Support It (Or: Is there a Mix-Minus Software Solution)?